-We are a group of six 1st year medical students who are here to help with questions about Dalhousie University Medical School and the MMI weekend.
-Ana, Alyson and Amy attend the Halifax campus site and Maggie and Rob attend the Dalhousie Medicine New Brunswick (DMNB) site.
+We are a group of five 1st year medical students who are here to help with questions about Dalhousie University Medical School and the MMI weekend.
+Matt, Haley, and Ben attend the Halifax campus (DMNS) Siyum, and Hira attend Dalhousie Medicine New Brunswick (DMNB).

 HALIFAX AAMS REPS

 From left to right, Matt, Haley & Ben

 I'm Matt (he/him), and two of my favourite things are bouldering and coffee!
 I was born in Halifax, grew up in Fall River and spent 9yrs in NFLD for post-secondary.
 I love first responder work and have pursued entrepreneurship teaching First Aid, BLS and more.
 I'm stoked to be one of your Ask a Med Student (AAMS) reps for Dal Med - Halifax.
 I'm REALLY excited to answer your questions and help you along your journey into medicine.

 The journey into medical school feels overwhelming and is full of uncertainty.
 I'm here to reassure you that there truly is no perfect applicant.
 My journey consisted of failing out of engineering, taking 7 years to get an undergrad degree, writing the MCAT three times and a 1st quartile CASPer score.
 I'm sharing because it's true: YOU'RE MORE THAN YOUR GPA AND TEST SCORES.
 If you want more info on my experience, check out this link.

 Take time to celebrate your accomplishments thus far, and don't give up.
 I promise you, the feeling of reading "Congratulations!" is like nothing else, and I'm excited for you to share that moment!